-At the David W. Martin Law Group, our child support lawyers in Fort Mill & Greenville, SC understand that raising children is no easy task, especially when it comes to the financial requirements necessary to support their best interests and to ensure their livelihoods.
+At the David W. Martin Law Group, our child support lawyers in Fort Mill, Greenville & Rock Hill, SC understand that raising children is no easy task, especially when it comes to the financial requirements necessary to support their best interests and to ensure their livelihoods.

 During and after divorce proceedings, their education, healthcare, extracurricular activities, and overall financial security lies in your hands.
 That is why we fight aggressively to ensure our clients receive the best child support outcome for their unique family dynamics.

 Our child support attorneys in Fort Mill & Greenville, SC are dedicated to delivering financial solutions for our clients, so whether you are the one receiving child support or are the one paying child support the outcome is fair.

 When Are Parents Legally Obligated to Pay Child Support in Fort Mill, Greenville & Rock Hill, SC?

 Under our South Carolina Child Support Guidelines, parents must ensure that their child(ren) has all the resources necessary to thrive following a divorce.

 This is mostly accomplished through child support, which is defined as a legally enforceable payment plan for a child’s healthcare, education, housing, and physical needs.

 How is Child Support Calculated in Fort Mill, Greenville & Rock Hill, SC?

 Calculating child support payments for both parties is not always a straightforward matter, as these payments will depend on your child custody arrangements.

 During the divorce proceedings of spouses with minor children, child custody is determined, which will outline a shared parenting plan.